Best Essential Oil Diffusers: Reviews & What I Use

 These diffusers use a fan to increase airflow across an essential oil soaked pad or lining.
 As the liquid evaporates, the scent (and its properties) move into the air.

 Another type of evaporative diffuser is diffuser pendant jewelry.
 The theory is that the essential oil will naturally evaporate and permeate the air and skin.
+I don’t find this type of diffuser nearly as effective as the remaining two.

 3. Nebulizing Diffusers

 If you can’t tell, nebulizing diffusers are my favorite type of diffuser.
-If anyone gets sick they can keep a near-continuous stream of essential oils in the air and can fill a room of many square feet.
+If anyone gets sick they can keep a near-continuous stream of essential oils in the air and can fill a large room of many square feet.

 Pros: